List Vulnerable Packages

 Filter packages by their remediation state.

-Details for fix_availability
+Details for fix_availability values:

-The API returns a JSON array of objects, where each object represents a vulnerable package matching the applied filters.
+The API returns a paginated JSON array of objects, where each object represents a vulnerable package matching the applied filters.

 Response Structure: